CodePath2021-Group4/Live.li/README.md

 * User can go to the discover page to search/find streams
 * User can go to their personal feed to see their followed streamers
 * User can go to their profile page to see their username, profile image, and logout button
+* User can manage the channels they follow on their profile page

 **Optional Nice-to-have Stories**